microsoft/tilecode/language.md

 ### Neighborhood Change

-When there is a change to the 3x3 neighborhood of a sprite,
+If the 3x3 neighborhood of a sprite changed in the previous, a change event is raised for the current round and all applicable change rules for the sprite are fired.

 Changes (all sprites consider)
 - painting a tile